Mochacola500/CoH2-Autohotkey/README.md

 # Requirements
 - [AutoHotkey Download](https://www.autohotkey.com/download/)

-# Steam
+# Batch Steam
-Before start the game, enter Launch options
+1. Copy and Paste files to the company of heroes 2 folder.
+1. Right click the company of heroes 2 title and select Properties.
+2. On the General, Enter the Launch options.

 ``
 CoH2-Boot.ahk %COMMAND%